-If a student in the MSAT program has a grievance in a specific required course or a policy and procedure, the student may follow the Waynesburg University student grievance policy or the student can meet with the graduate academic chairperson who will record information from the student and then convene with the grievance committee including the academic chairperson, PD (or other appointed ATP faculty member if PD is involved in grievance), and one faculty member (appointed by the chairperson) not from the MSAT program to review the grievance and recommend appropriate action.
-The Athletic Training Student also has direct access to the Academic Dean or Provost to present the grievance.
+If a student in the MSAT program has a grievance in a specific required course, policy, or procedure the student may follow the Waynesburg University Student Grievance Policy.
+The student may also meet with the graduate academic chairperson who will record information from the student and then convene with the Graduate and Professional Studies Grievance Committee including the academic chairperson, PD (or other appointed MSAT faculty member if PD is involved in grievance), and one faculty member not from the MSAT program (appointed by the chairperson) to review the grievance and recommend appropriate action.
+The student also has direct access to the Academic Dean or Provost to present the grievance (refer to the current University catalog for more information).